Return to home

 I have the exact same sentiments!
 With regular-sized dumplings I tend to get greedy and eat the whole thing, even though it may be too much for me.
 Plus, the rice is really calorific!
 Those bite-sized dumplings are a far better option.

-I chanced upon that Flash animation and found it too cute and colorful to forget.
+I chanced upon that Flash animation and found it too cute and colourful to forget.
 So, here it is!

 haha, my mother just made the red bean dumpling last weekend!